helmyfikrih/helmyfikrih.github.io/source/_posts/e-service.md

 - Moment.js `2.29.0`
 - Select2
 - animate.css
-- Library yang terdapat pada Ace Admin.
+- Libraries contained in Ace Admin.
-- Dll
+- Etc

 # Dokumentasi Sistem
 [Documentation](http://app.helmyfikrih.me/e-service/ "Documentation")

 # Demo

-Untuk demo aplikasi ini dapat diakses melalui link berikut [DEMO](http://ies.rf.gd/ "DEMO") Untuk User yang dapat digunakan:
+A demo of this application can be accessed via the following link [DEMO](http://ies.rf.gd/ "DEMO") For users that can be used:

 | Username   | password   | Role      |
 | ---------- | ---------- | --------- |